gvwilson/sensibleadventures/nardica/nardica.md

 "Iffy, you ain't supposed t' be here!"
 Aunt Naggie said helplessly.
 "You're supposed to be down along th' docks with your friend!"

-"I was," Iffy said defensively.
+"I was," Iffy protested.

+"Citizens!" the drone bellowed.
+"A warrant is being procured.
+Remain in your present positions!
+Desist from vandalism!
+And whether you're having a late breakfast or an early lunch, put some Volkov's on it!"

+Something fell over with a crash.
 "What's goin' on?"
+Iffy asked.

 The ecologist put his hand on Aunt Naggie's arm.
 "You have to go, Nagatha.
 Now."

-Aunt Naggie set her jaw.
-"No."
-She took the ecologist's hand in hers.
+Aunt Naggie took the ecologist's hand in hers.
-"They could be lookin' fer you.
+"It ain't me they'll be lookin' for.
 You gotta be somewhere else than here."

-"Stubborn woman," he muttered under his breath.
+"Stubborn woman," the ecologist said, but he smiled as he said it.
 He pulled a flimsy oval of plastic out of his pocket and pressed it onto his face.
 The plastic flickered.